 However, breaking a rule of a sporting code does not necessarily mean someone will be guilty of criminal assault – a certain level of rule breaking is expected in every sport.

 The rules of a game cannot make something that is illegal, legal.
+This is where criminal law can come into sports.
 Combat sports such as boxing raise difficulties with this rule.
 However, participants in these sports are said to have given their full consent to engage in an activity with a high risk of harm, and therefore criminal liability will usually not arise.

 Players are usually considered to have consented to a risk of harm that is caused within the rules of the game, and also to that which is outside the rules, but still of a degree reasonably within the culture of the sport.